tejsubedi/weatherapp/README.md

 ## About:

-**This app is about simple weather app by implementing accuweather API simply searing city name**
+**This app is about simple weather app by implementing accuweather API simply searing city name and generate the current weather condition**